Fox's Book of Martyrs

 was now dark.
 I had no refreshment for the suffering prisoners, or for myself,

-as I had expected to procure all that was necessary at the market in Amarapora, and I had no shelter for the night.
-I asked one
+as I had expected to procure all that was necessary at the market in Amarapora,

-of the jailers if I might put up a little bamboo house near the prisoners; he
+up a little bamboo house near the prisoners; he said 'No, it was not

-said 'No, it was not customary.'
-I then begged he would procure me a shelter for the
+customary.'
+I then begged he would

-night, when on the morrow I could find some place to
+morrow I could find some

-of wretchedness.
-I procured some half boiled water, instead of my tea, and,
+six months of wretchedness.
+I procured some half

-worn out with fatigue, laid myself down on a mat spread over the paddy, and
+on a mat spread over the paddy, and endeavored to obtain a little refreshment

-brother gave me the following account of the brutal treatment he had received
+from sleep.
+The next morning your brother gave me the following account of the

-on being taken out of prison.
+brutal treatment he had received on being taken out of

 "As